RexO77/PostyAI/README.md

-# Posty AI - LinkedIn Post Generator 🚀
+# Posty AI - Post Generator 🚀

 A powerful AI-driven tool that analyzes LinkedIn influencers' writing patterns to generate engaging, personalized content that matches their unique style.